Information security - Experiencedbased master´s degree, 3 years, Gjøvik

 - Corporate Forensics and Incident Response

-The year schedule for Master in Information Security, Master in Computer Science and Experience-based Master in Information Security at NTNU.
+The year schedule for the master’s degree programmes in Information Security, Computer Science and the experience-based master’s degree programme in Information Security at NTNU.

 Degree: Experience-based Master in Information Security